BNN-UPC/ignnition/examples/Routenet/readme.md

 # Executing RouteNet example

+In this example we reproduce the GNN from the paper [RouteNet: Leveraging Graph Neural Networks for network modeling and optimization in SDN](https://arxiv.org/pdf/1910.01508.pdf).
+Specifically, we use the original datasets from the paper and we give the instructions to train the GNN from scratch.
+Notice that some pre-processing scripts might take some time (up to hours) due to the large datasets.

 ## Using a small subset of data
 For this example you can find the directory *data* containing a very small subset of the dataset that we used.
 In addition, we have included the rest of files properly filled, and thus require only to be executed.